racheltsuchiyama/PyBer_Analysis/README.md

 ![Fig7](https://user-images.githubusercontent.com/83552696/120411921-7ed66080-c30a-11eb-9ae8-40fe226762ce.png)

-However, it may be more helpful to examine the box and whisker plots for the city types:
+However, due to the higher number of urban cities it may be more helpful to examine the box and whisker plots for the city types:

 ![Fig4](https://user-images.githubusercontent.com/83552696/120423926-43df2780-c320-11eb-8970-7d89080fb6be.png)

 The number of drivers for urban cities varied drastically, while the number of drivers for suburban and rural cities covered a much smaller range.
+Some urban cities had the same number of drivers as suburban and rural cities, but the majority had of urban cities had a higher number of drivers.

 ### Total Fares

 As shown in the table below, the urban cities had the highest total fares.
 However, the urban cities had the highest driver and rides count, so this conclusion was expected.
-However, the box and whisker plot of the fare data showed that rural cities had higher fares.
-On average, urban cities had lower fares than suburban cities, and suburban cities had lower fares than rural cities.
-The range of fares for urban and suburban cities was approximately equal, but the range of fares for rural cities was larger.
+It was more illuminating to insepct the box and whisker plot:

 ![Fig3](https://user-images.githubusercontent.com/83552696/120424490-5148e180-c321-11eb-9f81-edbecd9aa703.png)

+The plot showed that, on average, rural cities had higher fares than suburban and urban cities.
+Suburban cities had slightly higher fares than urban cities, but otherwise their plots were very similar.
+The fares of rural cities covered a wider range and had the highest values.

 ### Average Fare per Ride and per Driver